Knight of Pentacles

 • A change in career or financial position, usually something that you have worked hard to attain.

-• The card is a strong indicator for stability and working towards the future.
-It can signify a stable relationship, project or career.
+• Stability and working towards the future.
+It can signify a stable relationship, project, or career.

-• A dependable, loyal and honest person in love relationships who will look to the future.
-There is also a strong sensual facet to this person so it is not all about working hard though!
+• A dependable, loyal and honest person in a love relationship who will look to the future.
+There is also a strong sensual facet to this person, so it is not all about working hard though!

 The upright card represents the responsibilities and rewards of hard work directed to practical aims such as career, education and forming a secure environment for love and romance to flourish.